An Ocean Between Us: Background

 The majority of the album was recorded at Lambesis' home studio, "Lambesis Studio," in San Diego, California.
 Adam Dutkiewicz collaborated with the band on recording and production.
 On June 1, 2007, producer Colin Richardson, announced he had concluded mixing duties, and called the album "brilliant."

 On August 17, the band temporarily made the album available for streaming in its entirety on their MySpace profile.

-In May of 2008, the band released a music video for the track "Within Destruction."
+In May 2008, the band released a music video for the track "Within Destruction."
 Filmed and directed by Jerry Club, the video is compiled from footage shot at their sold-out February 1, 2008 show at the Slowdown in Omaha, Nebraska.

 On May 1, 2009, the band debuted a music video for the track "I Never Wanted," compiled primarily from footage taken from the DVD "This is Who We Are."

 As with prior release Shadows Are Security, the album's artwork and design were provided by Jacob Bannon.
 The album features backing vocals from Destroy The Runner and Chapter 14 vocalist Chad Ackerman.
 Ackerman would again collaborate with the members of the band on Lambesis' side project Austrian Death Machine.